Published on 24/02/2025 & Updated on 17/12/2025.

 To prevent this, always use Wi-Fi networks that are protected with robust security protocols, like WPA2 or WPA3.
 These encryption standards help safeguard the data transmitted over your network, making it much harder for attackers to intercept sensitive information.

-Avoid connecting to open or poorly secured public Wi-Fi networks, especially those that lack a password, or use a simple, easily guessed one.
+Avoid connecting to open or poorly secured public Wi-Fi networks, especially those that lack a password or use a simple, easily guessed one.
 These networks are prime targets for attackers looking to hijack communications.

 In addition, check that the login credentials for your router are changed from their default settings.
 Many routers come with easily accessible default usernames and passwords, which are often published online or found on a sticker on the device.